pliancy/occam/README.md

 ## Writing Custom Rules

-A Rule is an arbitrary PowerShell script enriched with metadata that returns a hashtable of boolean pass/fail values.
+A Rule is any PowerShell script that returns a hashtable of boolean pass/fail values.
 Albeit simple, Rules are flexible and powerful - anything you can write in PowerShell can be packaged as a Rule and evaluated against every Office365 tenant you manage.

 Any files ending in `.Rule.ps1` in the working directory are discovered and parsed automatically.
 The name of a `.Rule.ps1` file is expected to have the same name as the function contained within them (e.g., `Test-Something.Rule.ps1` is espected to have a function named `Test-Something` inside).